 Renee Makimaa, School Nurse

-If your child is ill and will not be coming to school, please call our office by 8:30 to let us know he or she will be absent.
+If your child is ill and will not be coming to school, please call or send an email message to your child’s lead guide and our front office staff by 8:30 to let us know he or she will be absent.

 Colds, flu, and other childhood illnesses spread from child to child with alarming speed.
 Students with infectious conditions, such as chicken pox, strep throat, head lice, or ringworm must stay home until the infectious stage has passed.

 Students with a fever (100.1 or greater), sore throat, eye infection, persistent cough, or severe nasal excretions should remain at home.
 Students with symptoms of vomiting, diarrhea, or undiagnosed skin rash should remain at home as well.